DoctorFeelGoodMD/OxygenNotIncluded-Mods/mods/DebrisMeltsToDebris/readme.md

 Not compatible with DLC.

-TO install, put DebrisMeltsToDebris.dll in Documents/Klei/OxygenNotIncluded/mods/Local
+To install, unzip DebrisMeltsToDebris.dll in Documents/Klei/OxygenNotIncluded/mods/Local